Bg

 1 - 2 month old baby feeding schedule: How much should they eat?

-While a 1 - 2 month old baby is typically still considered a newborn, you are likely settling more into your new role as a parent and caregiver.
+While a 1 - 2 month old baby is still considered a newborn, you may be settling more into your new role as a parent and caregiver.
+(And if you aren’t, that’s OK, too!
+These things take time.)
 Hopefully, this means feeding has become a bit easier and perhaps a bit more predictable.
 At this age, babies will continue to drink breast milk, formula or a combination of both on demand.

 In this article, we’ll walk you through typical newborn eating schedules and patterns, give you tips for feeding your little one, and answer frequently asked questions about night feeding and more.